luke-edward/Coding-Challenges/README.md

 Most of these challenges will require the installation of the p5.js library and some will also require processing

 # Languages
-Most of these programs are written in JavaScript, however some are written in Python, Java and HTML
+Most of these programs are written in JavaScript, however some are written in Python, Java and HTML.
+Tutorials of how some of these projects work can also be found on my youtube.